 Adolis García's HR in 8th inning gives Rangers 5-4 victory over Angels and extends win streak to 5

-Adolis García broke out of a 1-for-19 slump with a solo homer in the eighth inning and the Texas Rangers extended their winning streak to a season-high five games, defeating the Los Angeles Angels 5-4 Tuesday night.
+ANAHEIM, California – Adolis García broke out of a 1-for-19 slump with a solo homer in the eighth inning and the Texas Rangers extended their winning streak to a season-high five games, defeating the Los Angeles Angels 5-4 on Tuesday night.

+García was batting .115 in July (3 for 26) before he drove a sinker from Luis García (3-1) into the elevated stands in right-center.

+"It was awesome because it helped the team win.
+That's the most important thing right now," García said through an interpreter.
+"It was a big moment for me but it helped the team win."

 The Angels lost for the eighth time in nine games despite two homers and three hits from Logan O'Hoppe.

 Los Angeles had a chance to take the lead in the seventh inning.
-The Angels had the bases loaded with two outs after Anthony Rendon drew a walk off José Leclerc (4-4), but Nolan Schanuel grounded out to first baseman Nathaniel Lowe.
+It had the bases loaded with two outs after Anthony Rendon drew a walk off José Leclerc (4-4), but Nolan Schanuel grounded out to first baseman Nathaniel Lowe.

-García was batting .115 in July (3 for 26) before he drove a sinker from Luis García (3-1) into the elevated stands in right-center.
-Despite the struggles at the plate, García has reached base in 17 of his last 18 games.

-Josh Smith, a surprise omission off the All-Star Game roster, had three hits, including a home run in the second inning.

 Kirby Yates allowed a two-out single to Zach Neto in the ninth, but struck out Jo Adell to earn his 14th save.